anbox-cloud/discourse-docs/howto/cluster/configure-nodes.md

     amc node set <node> cpu-allocation-rate <value>
     amc node set <node> memory-allocation-rate <value>

+<a name="configure-node-accept-new-containers"></a>
+## Configure if a node can accept new containers

+You can configure a node to stop accepting new containers.
+This is especially important in certain scenarios such as [scaling down a LXD cluster](https://discourse.ubuntu.com/t/how-to-scale-down-a-lxd-cluster/24323).
+When you want to remove a node from the LXD cluster, the node must not have any containers.
+Hence, all running containers must be removed or disconnected and AMS must stop considering the node for new containers.

+Use the following command to prevent the node from accepting new containers:

+    amc node set <node> unscheduable true

 <a name="configure-gpu-slots"></a>
 ## Configure GPU slots and GPU encoder slots